safe-global/safe-client-gateway/README.md

 ## Motivation

-The Safe Client Gateway serves as a bridge for the Safe clients (Android, iOS, Web).
+The Safe Client Gateway serves as a bridge for the Safe{Wallet} clients (Android, iOS, Web).

 It provides UI-oriented mappings and data structures for easier integration with several Safe Backend services.
 In essence, it works as a bridge, connecting the two sides and ensuring smooth, efficient data exchange.